2E0PGS/blog/_posts/2020-10-21-a-state-of-snap-packages-in-late-2019.md

 I believe there were two packages for each program under the Ubuntu software store, one for snap version and one for non-snap.

 Looks promising, although I would like to see a bit more security from snaps such as better file system isolation or less permitted by default.

+Snaps are nice for added security if used right.
+I prefer AppImage for portability.
+Although the two are not the same.